 Implicit Web request:

-A request that is initiated transparently by the Web client, without manual intervention on the part of the user, as an ancillary event corresponding to an explicit Web request.
+A request initiated transparently by the Web client, without manual intervention on the user’s part, as an ancillary event corresponding to an explicit Web request.

 and as either:

 A request for dereferencing a URI embedded within a Web resource manifestation: e.g., following the link in an HTML document, etc.

 A request for dereferencing a URI supplied by the user directly to the Web client: e.g., typed into the address window, bookmarks, history, etc.

 - A user follows a link appearing in an HTML document (explicit, embedded Web request).
 The Web client retrieves the requested HTML document and also makes an additional request for an image referenced in the HTML document (implicit, embedded Web request);

 - A user reads the URI printed on a bus and feeds it to the Web client (explicit, user-input Web request).

 Yes, it is possible for hackers to hijack web requests in order to perform malicious actions.
 There are several ways this can be done:

 - Man-in-the-middle attacks: In a man-in-the-middle attack, a hacker intercepts communication between a client and a server and modifies the communication to perform malicious actions.
 For example, a hacker might intercept a web request and redirect the user to a malicious website instead of the intended destination.